-By Matt Roach, chair of the English Department
+Matt Roach is the chair of the English Department.

 Peddie’s extraordinary winter musical, “Avenue Q,” featured many songs that induced astonishment from the audience.